Brando is a Jack Russel-Chihuahua. I got him in Harlem, NYC for $120 in February 2010. He is named after one of my favorite actors: Marlon Brando.

 I dont know how to tune pianos.
 I want to learn but its difficult and time consuming.
 When I get to a city I find as many piano tuners using the internet and call each one to see if any of them are willing to give me a discounted tuning.
 I normally ask if they can do it for $20-$50.
 Sometimes its easy, sometimes its hard.
 I’ve even had times where someone gave me a tuning for free!

-The piano is on two 4-wheel dollies which are then strapped to the piano.
+When I first started The piano is on two 4-wheel dollies which are then strapped to the piano.
 I have a large ramp that I use to slowly let the piano roll down when I take it out of the truck.
 In the beginning of my trip, I used to push it back in, usually with the help of someone else.
 By the time I got to Austin, I couldnt do it anymore because my back was killing me.
 So I found a mechanic who built a winch system in the back of my truck to literally pull the piano up the ramp.
 No more killing my back.
 See the story here.

 I’m a lover of all music.
 Jazz music is what propelled me to start playing piano in the first place.
 My roots are in Jazz, but I play classical, rock and pop music.
 I love to improvise and most of what I do when I play on the streets is take songs and play them in different styles or mash two different songs together.
 You may hear my playing a theme from Carmen by Bizet and mash it together with Besame Mucho and then take it into The Beatles- Yesterday…

 I carry a large tarp with me if its cloudy.
 If it begins to pour I try as quickly as possible to cover the piano.
-I did get rained on in Austin, Texas.
+I did get rained on in Austin, Texas. – See Video/photo

 See: Favorite Cities

 My parents are big supporters of the arts.
 Both are very much into fine arts and music.
 At first they saw it as a phase that I was going through where I would travel for a short period.
 But when they saw how serious I was about doing this for a much longer period of time they started telling me to get my masters and study Business.
-I am 25 years old and they understand that it’s my life and respect that I want to pursue something I am really passionate about.
+I am 27 years old and they understand that it’s my life and respect that I want to pursue something I am really passionate about.

 I hope to continue building on the Piano Across America tradition by traveling, playing piano on the streets, and meeting people.
 I am still developing my first original music album and slowly piecing ideas together.